 What Kinds of Work Can You Do?

 Brainstorm a list of services you can provide.
-Write down everything.
-Ask someone you trust to offer you additional ideas and/or give their feedback on your list.
+Write it down.
+Ask someone you trust for feedback on your list.

 -If you offer a one-time Free lesson, make the lesson 20 minutes instead of 60.

 Offer to do some kind of work for a new client as a “sample”.
 This might take 5-20 minutes of your time.